-In order to fully evaluate your effectiveness as a leader you must first determine “Who Are You As A Leader“.
-In other words what beliefs or traits do you have that causes others to follow you.
+In order to fully evaluate your effectiveness as a leader, you must first determine “Who Are You As A Leader“.
+In other words what beliefs or traits do you have that cause others to follow you.

 Like finding your way out of a forest we first need to know where we are before we can improve.

 Who Are You